kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 the response as if it was assigned the priority of  `u=1, i=?1` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the server has the knowledge that no intermediaries are coalescing requests from multiple clients.
-That can be determined by the settings when the intermediaries support this specification (see
-{{settings-this-scheme}}), or else through configuration.

 A server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following